WahajUlHaq/Number-To-Word-And-Word-To-Number/README.md

 ## With Docker

 - Build the Docker image using docker build -t image-name .
+  Don't forget to include . in end of line.
 - Run the Docker container using docker run -p 3000:3000 image-name
 - The API should now be accessible at http://localhost:3000.